bowlercbtlabs/Mastering-Ansible-Section-6----SSH-Key-Based-Authentication-and-Vaults/README.md

-- First we will show you the legacy way to store user credentials as shown below
+- First we will show you the legacy way to store user credentials as shown below:

 ![image](https://github.com/bowlercbtlabs/Mastering-Ansible-Section-6----SSH-Key-Based-Authentication-and-Vaults/assets/120626722/c4fed499-6b59-40a3-9c6c-a97747560ccc)

-Order of ansible operations for user authentication:
+User Credentials can be stored in multiple locations in the inventory file, here is the order of ansible operations for user authentication:

 1) It will take the host variables first if defined: